Scalable Second-order Riemannian Optimization for $K$-means Clustering: Background

-For each block diagonal membership matrix $Z$, the unique $U\in\bR_{+}^{n\times K}$ in Lemma~\ref{lem:membership2clusterlabel} is the associated group assignment matrix, i.e.\ the $k$-th column of $U$ provides a one-hot encoding of membership in the $k$-th cluster.
+For each block-diagonal membership matrix $Z$, the unique $U\in\bR_{+}^{n\times K}$ in Lemma~\ref{lem:membership2clusterlabel} is the associated group assignment matrix, i.e.\ the $k$-th column of $U$ provides a one-hot encoding of membership in the $k$-th cluster.